 Alumina Partners of Jamaica (ALPART) has its bauxite mining and alumina processing plant located at Nain, St. Elizabeth, in the south of Jamaica.
 The company was first established in the early 1960s under the union of three companies (Anaconda, Kaiser Aluminum and Reynolds Metals).
 Since then it has undergone several partnership and ownership changes, the last of which took place in 2017, resulting in full ownership of the company being transferred to Jiuquan Iron & Steel Company (JISCO).

 The refinery was closed in 2009 in the wake of the Global Financial Crisis.
 However, in June 2017 the refinery reopened with its new owners, JISCO, at the helm.
 Alpart has a capacity of 1.65 million tonnes, which makes it the largest refinery in Jamaica.
 It can be further expanded to 2.0 million tonnes.

 JAMALCO (Alumina Plant)

 Initially, only bauxite was mined and exported from the Rocky Point port in Clarendon, with the first shipment of bauxite leaving for the United States in May 1963.
-This was followed by the first shipment of alumina nine years later in May 1992, following the construction and opening of the refinery.
-The current production capacity of this refinery is 1.45 million tonnes per annum.
+The first shipment of alumina took place nine years later in May 1972, following the construction and opening of the refinery.
+The current design capacity of the Jamalco refinery is 1.416 million tonnes per annum.

 NORANDA JAMAICA BAUXITE PARTNERS (Bauxite Plant)